toni-heittola/pelican-modified/README.md

 Pelican-modified - Fetching file modification time
 ==================================================

 `pelican-modified` is an open source Pelican plugin to fetch file modification time for data files used in the Pelican.
-The plugin provides an automatic way to print modification time of data files used to generate datatables or glossaies (see for example [pelican-datatable](https://github.com/toni-heittola/pelican-datatable), [pelican-bglossary](https://github.com/toni-heittola/pelican-bglossary), and [pelican-btex](https://github.com/toni-heittola/pelican-btex) plugins).
+The plugin provides an automatic way to print modification time of data files used to generate datatables or glossaries (see for example [pelican-datatable](https://github.com/toni-heittola/pelican-datatable), [pelican-bglossary](https://github.com/toni-heittola/pelican-bglossary), and [pelican-btex](https://github.com/toni-heittola/pelican-btex) plugins).

 **Author**